 Others barely had enough health to fend off its unexpected attack and died.
 The rare few people who were alive were Sekka, Leaf, Valiant, Jorge, Zero, Agnis, Reed, Zeraph, and General Liam.

-“Gahahahahah!”
-Jorge yelled in pure delight that he was making some kind of impact.
+“Hahahahaha!”
+Jorge yelled in pure delight that he was making some impact.
 “This is what I’m talking about!”
 The flow of his blade intensified as magic started to swirl around it.
 Even his sword blazed like fire, cutting deeper and deeper.

 The Behemoth was furious, it lifted its leg to stomp out Jorge, but Jorge just leisurely dodged out of harm’s way and went back to hacking at the Behemoth’s leg.

-Zero slid in to attack, this time watching carefully where he was aiming.
-He wasn’t going to blunder in stupidly and get thrown off again, instead he looked for weaks spots to exploit.
-When he took the time to quickly scan the Behemoth’s body, he was able to find certain areas that he didn’t expect to find.
+Zero slid into the attack, watching where he was aiming.
+He wasn’t going to blunder in stupidly and get thrown off again.
+So instead, he looked for weeks of spots to exploit.
+When he scanned the Behemoth’s body, he could find certain areas he didn’t expect to see.

 They were about five places that Zero could find that the Behemoth was trying to cover.
-One was under its neck, where he tucked his head close, the other two was its eyes, next was the small opening near the front legs where there was a gash, and the final one was where Jorge was hacking away.
-The Behemoth was now literally was unable to completely put down its injured leg for weight, because of Jorge.
+One was under its neck, where he tucked his head close; the other two were its eyes; next was the small opening near the front legs where there was a gash, and the final one was where Jorge was hacking away.
+The Behemoth was now unable to completely put down its injured leg for weight because of Jorge.

 Zero was quite amazed at Jorge’s strength, especially with his skill to dodge out of harm’s way with his large lumbering body.
-It wasn’t something that a lot of Trolls were known for.
+It was something that only a few Trolls were known for.

-Debating on which one to attack first, Agnis called out towards him from his back.
+Debating on which one to attack first, Agnis called out toward him from his back.
 “What are you waiting for?
-Aren’t we going in to attack?!”
+Aren’t we going to attack?!”

-“Yes, I was just thinking about where to hurt the Behemoth the most in.”
+“Yes, I was thinking about where to hurt the Behemoth the most.”

 “I know.”
-Zero bolted forward, jerking Agnis from behind.
+Zero bolted forward, jerking Agnes from behind.
 She had to grab on tightly to his spikes so she wouldn’t fall off.
-He ran forward towards Jorge, and jumped up onto the the wounded leg.
-Zero spat fireball after fireball in front of the gaping wound that Jorge had created, causing an ugly hissing sound to erupt.
+He ran forward towards Jorge and jumped up onto the wounded leg.
+Zero spat fireball after fireball in front of the gaping wound Jorge had created, causing an ugly hissing sound to erupt.

-The Behemoth screamed, as it hopped on the other three feet, while trying to keep the one that Zero was on from being completely useless.
+The Behemoth screamed as it hopped on the other three feet while trying to keep the one that Zero was on from completely useless.
 He shook hard to keep Zero off his leg, but Zero didn’t let go.
-His claws dug in even deeper, giving him a better grip.
-With his teeth and claws, he attempted to break through the tough meat, biting through it inch by inch.
+Instead, his claws dug in even deeper, giving him a better grip.
+Then, with his teeth and claws, he attempted to break through the tough meat, biting through it inch by inch.

-Frustrated that it wasn’t cutting through fast enough, he spat out small, condensed energy fireballs into the wound, over and over again like a laserbeam.
-It was a lot faster in digging into its skin, but it wasn’t fast enough to get into its bones.
+Frustrated that it wasn’t cutting through fast enough, he spat out small, condensed energy fireballs into the wound, repeatedly like a laser beam.
+It was a lot faster in digging into its skin, but it needed to be faster to get into its bones.

-Even still, the Behemoth didn’t stop shaking Zero off, it wasn’t until the magical circle that the magicians had been casted had finally activated, showering it on its side.
-With a thunderous roar, the Behemoth landed on its wounded leg, crying out from the pain as the magic arrows fell like rain.
+Even still, the Behemoth didn’t stop shaking Zero off; it wasn’t until the magical circle that the magicians had been cast had finally activated, showering it on its side.
+Then, with a thunderous roar, the Behemoth landed on its wounded leg, crying out from the pain as the magic arrows fell like rain.

-The remaining players and troops heard his call, some shot arrows, while others rushed over to hack along side him.
-The Behemoth attempted to get up, but it wounded leg hampered its weight, causing him to buckle back down.
-Players and troop alike, continued their furious attack.
+The remaining players and troops heard his call, some shot arrows, while others rushed over to hack alongside him.
+The Behemoth attempted to get up, but its wounded leg hampered its weight, causing him to buckle back down.
+Nevertheless, players and troops alike continued their furious attack.
 Even Valiant and Sekka came in, showering with everything they got, chipping away at its strength little by little.

-Whenever Zero got the chance to, he would rip portions of the leg through with his claws to make the wound even more uglier and bloodier than before.
-If anyone who was actually watching Zero, who had a weak of heart, they would’ve hurled by now, but Zero wasn’t such a person.
-He clawed, bit, and shot condensed fire, and eventually made his way through using what he had until he got through to the bone, his belly glowing an eerie blackish green as he sprayed out a torrent of unholy flames into the wound itself.
+Whenever Zero got the chance, he would rip portions of the leg through with his claws to make the wound even uglier and bloodier.
+Of course, if anyone watching Zero had a weak heart, they would’ve hurled by now, but Zero wasn’t such a person.
+So instead, he clawed, bit, and shot condensed fire, and eventually made his way through using what he had until he got through to the bone, his belly glowing an eerie blackish green as he sprayed out a torrent of unholy flames into the wound itself.

-This time the flames didn’t just burn on surface level, it entered into the skin and traveled slowly up its leg, causing the leg to start to glow red.
+This time the flames didn’t just burn at surface level; they entered into the skin and traveled slowly up its leg, causing it to glow red.
 Blistering pain began to boil up on the Behemoth’s skin as it started to pop and hiss like an ugly lesion, and still, Zero didn’t stop spitting out his flames.
-Whenever he got the chance to create new wounds, he would spit out another
+Whenever he got the chance to create new wounds, he would spit out another.

 “That’s more like it!”
 Jorge shouted and laughed diabolically.
 “That is how a dragon should be!”
 He swung his blade, cutting through bones, hacking away as fast as his large body handle.
 Blood sprayed outwards, dousing him in black.

-Zero gave off a jubilant roar, excited that the Behemoth had landed on its knees.
-This in itself was a big accomplishment, especially for a creature like the Behemoth.
-With a heavy slam, the ground shook as Behemoth’s head hit the ground.
-Without a second thought, Zero climbed up quickly towards the back and raced up towards the head.
+Zero gave a triumphant roar, excited that the Behemoth had landed on its knees.
+This was a big accomplishment, especially for a creature like the Behemoth.
+Then, with a heavy slam, the ground shook as Behemoth’s head hit the ground.
+Without a second thought, Zero climbed up quickly towards the back and raced towards the head.